Viking Therapeutics (NASDAQ:VKTX) Shares Gap Up on Analyst Upgrade

-Shares of Viking Therapeutics, Inc. (NASDAQ:VKTX – Get Rating) gapped up before the market opened on Tuesday after Stifel Nicolaus raised their price target on the stock from $22.00 to $25.00.
+Viking Therapeutics, Inc. (NASDAQ:VKTX – Get Rating) shares gapped up prior to trading on Tuesday after Stifel Nicolaus raised their price target on the stock from $22.00 to $25.00.
 The stock had previously closed at $9.12, but opened at $12.31.
 Stifel Nicolaus currently has a buy rating on the stock.
 Viking Therapeutics shares last traded at $13.67, with a volume of 18,037,024 shares changing hands.

-Several other brokerages have also recently weighed in on VKTX.
-Maxim Group increased their target price on Viking Therapeutics from $15.00 to $25.00 and gave the company a “buy” rating in a report on Tuesday.
-HC Wainwright restated a “buy” rating and set a $21.00 target price on shares of Viking Therapeutics in a report on Thursday, February 9th.
-Roth Mkm increased their price objective on Viking Therapeutics from $15.00 to $19.00 and gave the stock a “buy” rating in a report on Wednesday.
-StockNews.com started coverage on Viking Therapeutics in a report on Thursday, March 16th.
-They issued a “sell” rating for the company.
-Finally, BTIG Research increased their price objective on Viking Therapeutics from $20.00 to $31.00 and gave the stock a “buy” rating in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating and eight have assigned a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $25.89.
+VKTX has been the topic of several other reports.
+HC Wainwright restated a “buy” rating and issued a $21.00 price objective on shares of Viking Therapeutics in a report on Thursday, February 9th.
+Truist Financial lifted their price objective on Viking Therapeutics from $28.00 to $32.00 and gave the company a “buy” rating in a research note on Wednesday.
+Roth Mkm increased their target price on Viking Therapeutics from $15.00 to $19.00 and gave the stock a “buy” rating in a research note on Wednesday.
+Maxim Group raised their target price on Viking Therapeutics from $15.00 to $25.00 and gave the company a “buy” rating in a report on Tuesday.
+Finally, StockNews.com began coverage on shares of Viking Therapeutics in a research note on Thursday, March 16th.
+They set a “sell” rating on the stock.
+One analyst has rated the stock with a sell rating and eight have assigned a buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $25.89.

-Viking Therapeutics (NASDAQ:VKTX – Get Rating) last posted its quarterly earnings results on Wednesday, February 8th.
-The biotechnology company reported ($0.26) earnings per share for the quarter, missing the consensus estimate of ($0.23) by ($0.03).
-Research analysts predict that Viking Therapeutics, Inc. will post -0.96 EPS for the current year.
+Viking Therapeutics (NASDAQ:VKTX – Get Rating) last released its quarterly earnings data on Wednesday, February 8th.
+The biotechnology company reported ($0.26) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.23) by ($0.03).
+As a group, equities analysts expect that Viking Therapeutics, Inc. will post -0.96 EPS for the current fiscal year.

 Viking Therapeutics Company Profile